Skip to Content

 Section 8: Fire Protection

 The following Terms and Conditions, made by the Kennebec Water District (“Utility”) and filed with the Maine Public Utilities Commission (Commission), constitute a contract between the Customer and the Utility.
-All customers must abide by these Terms and Conditions to receive water service.
+All Customers must abide by these Terms and Conditions to receive and maintain water service.

 The Customer agrees to adhere to these Terms and Conditions and to take water only for purposes stated in the application and at the established rates.